yashmalhotra-ai/Tasks-TT_GDSC/README.md

 2. Link of the repository you created on your account.

-## Task-2 : Create a Simple DSC Website using Techstack.
+## Task-2 : Create a Simple DSC Website using any Techstack.

 This task is meant for second year students.
 You can also use any other technologies other than HTML and CSS.